openeuropa/documentation/docs/starting/tooling.md

 ### <a name="behat">Behat</a>

-[Behat](http://behat.org/) A php framework for autotesting business expectations.
+[Behat](http://behat.org/) is a php framework for autotesting business expectations.
 It shall be used to develop automated tests using Gherkin scenarios in order to cover business functionalities.

 ### <a name="PHPUnit">PHPUnit</a>